knmnyn/nus-scantron-mrq/README.md

 > * 0 marks otherwise.
 >
 > This will give a random chance of around 25%, which is slightly more than 5 option MCQ.
 But less than 50% if taken as a set of T/F questions.
+> Wai Kay: See Siddiqui NI, Bhavsar VH, Bhavsar AV, Bose S. Contemplation on marking scheme for Type X multiple choice questions, and an illustration of a practically applicable scheme.
+Indian Journal of Pharmacology.
+2016;48(2):114-121. doi:10.4103/0253-7613.178836.

 3. Sample instructions.
 I suggest: